Carolina Beatriz Ângelo: Vote

-On May 28, 1911 Ângelo cast her vote to elect representatives to the Constituent National Assembly in 1911 in the first elections after the fall of the monarchy.
+On May 28, 1911 Ângelo cast her vote to elect representatives to the Constituent National Assembly in 1911 in the first elections after the overthrown of the monarchy in the Republican Revolution on 5 October 1910.
 She used the ambiguity of the law, which granted the right to vote to literate head-of-households over 21, to cast her vote.
 As a widow and the mother of a daughter, she was a head-of-household.
 Shortly thereafter, on July 3, 1913, a law was passed to specify the right to vote was only for male citizens, literate and over 21.
 Her act was widely reported on throughout Portugal and among feminist associations in other countries.

 Tribute

 On May 28, 2021, Google celebrated her with a Google Doodle.